Montreal-Analytics/dbt-snowflake-utils/README.md

 The above means:
 The Snowflake table ACCOUNT will have the tag 'accounting_row_string' set to the value 'visible'.
 Its columns ACCOUNT_NAME and ACCOUNT_NUMBER will both have the tag 'accounting_col_string' set to the value 'visible'

+All tags are created in the schema of the model where they are added.
+In the above example the tags will end up in the FINANCE schema (name depends on how [DBT has been configured](https://docs.getdbt.com/docs/build/custom-schemas)).

 The macro must be called as part of on-run-end, so add the following to dbt_project.yml:
 ```